benauthor/benauthor.github.com/_posts/2018-01-09-the-evan-test.md

 Bet you've heard of the Joel test.
 It's not new.
 It's a set of criteria written by
 [Joel Spolsky](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)
-quite a few years ago.
-He proposeed a set of questions for quickly evaluating the health of a software organization:
+quite a while back.
+He proposed a set of questions for quickly evaluating the health of a software organization:

     1. Do you use source control?